01001011

 Format: Colloquium/Workshop

-Enrollment: Open to research staff and postgraduates (Master/PhD) working on design thinking projects or related innovation initiatives
+Enrollment: Open to postgraduates (Master/PhD) and research staff working on design thinking projects or related innovation initiatives

 This biweekly colloquium provides a collaborative space for hands-on project work and in-depth discussions in a collegial atmosphere.
 It is designed to support the advancement of ongoing projects at the post-graduate or research group level, particularly those with a focus on design thinking.